technicalpickles/agentic-container/README.md

 4. Push changes - your custom image will be built and published automatically!

-## 🧑‍💻 Development Container Usage
+## 🧑‍💻 Container Usage

-### VS Code Dev Containers
+### VS Code Dev Containers (for agent development)

-For custom language combinations, create a `Dockerfile` and reference it:
+For custom agent development environments, create a `Dockerfile` and reference it:

 ```dockerfile
 # .devcontainer/Dockerfile